Founder referral trial: 14 days of Unlimited for invited users.

 Your GigaStudio library isn't dead yet.

-GigConverter turns legacy .gig instruments into a ZIP of WAV samples and SFZ mapping files for Cubase, HALion, Decent Sampler, and other sample-based workflows.
+GigConverter turns legacy .gig instruments into a ZIP of WAV samples and SFZ mapping files for Cubase, Cubasis, HALion, Decent Sampler, and other sample-based workflows.

 No install needed · hosted web app · files are processed privately in the browser.